-All stakeholders will be invited to provide meaningful feedback throughout the Comprehensive Needs Assessment process through emails, break-out teams, and collaborative team discussions.
-A Stakeholders meeting will be held June 1, 2021.
-Members will receive invitation through email, personal phone calls and invitations.
+How will the team ensure that stakeholders, All stakeholders will be invited to provide meaningful feedback throughout and in particular parents and/or guardians, the Comprehensive Needs Assessment process through emails, break-out were able to provide meaningful input into teams, and collaborative team discussions.
+A Stakeholders meeting will be the needs assessment process? held May 31, 2022.
+Members will receive invitations through email, personal phone calls and invitations.
 Members will be invited to attend and provide feedback and insight.